LiamJCates/Programming-Notes/C++/Types&Values/Classes/_Classes.md

 4 delete MyPen; Deletes the object
 5 MyPen = 0; Clears the pointer

+The constructor allocates the elements and initializes the Vector members appropriately.
+The destructor deallocates the elements.
+This handle-to-data model is very commonly used to manage data that can vary in size during the lifetime of an object.

 The technique of acquiring resources in a constructor and releasing them in a destructor, known as Resource Acquisition Is Initialization or RAII, allows us to eliminate ‘‘naked new operations,’’ that is, to avoid allocations in general code and keep them buried inside the implementation of well-behaved abstractions.
 Similarly, ‘‘naked delete operations’’ should be avoided.
 Avoiding naked new and naked delete makes code far less error-prone and far easier to keep free of resource leaks